Dardel

 Neutralisation of the regenerants

-See a separate page on the way to neutralise regenerants and increase ion exchange capacity.
+See another page on the way to neutralise regenerants and increase ion exchange capacity.

 Bead